-The MUNICIPALITY or LESSEE may terminate this Agreement at any time by giving no less than 90 days written notice to the other party of such termination and specifying the effective date of such termination.
+The Municipality or Lessee may terminate this Agreement at any time by giving 60 days written notice to the other party of such termination and specifying the effective date of such termination.

 8. TERM AND CONDITIONS:

 A. This Agreement specifically supersedes any prior written or oral agreements between parties relating to the Lease of the property as described in this agreement.